MeaCulpitt/SignalCast/docs/Validator.md

 ## Evaluation Cadence

-To ensure the network remains responsive to fast-moving "Market Ruptures," the evaluation follows a dual-track schedule:
+To ensure the network remains responsive to audience opportunities, the evaluation follows a dual-track schedule:

 ### 1. Real-Time Telemetry Processing